 Guests can enjoy the 30 acres of secluded, wooded grounds which make up the wider estate and are a haven for wildlife including deer and red squirrels.
-For the more energetically-inclined, a rowing boat and oars are provided for exploring the lake or why not try a spot of fishing; the lake is stocked with carp, sturgeon and tiddlers.
+Why not try a spot of fishing; the lake is stocked with carp, sturgeon and tiddlers.

 Ground floor open plan living area:

 Fully equipped kitchen with oven, 4 ring hob, dishwasher, fridge with icebox and microwave.
 To one side of the kitchen is a dining area for 4 and a door leading to the garden.

 Adjoining sitting room with large flat screen TV with Freeview and DVD player.